opnsense/plugins/www/nginx/README.md

 Most are standard but some endpoints support maps, which are not supported by OPNsense core.

-You can detect them simply as they are doing more then just a mapping to the *base methods.
+You can detect them simply as they are doing more than just a mapping to the *base methods.

 Such mappings work in the way that they catch up the request,